edmundchong/Inventor/Touchscreen arena/Active Commutator/README.md

 2. Mount the smaller gear onto the stepper motor.
 The stepper motor can then be directly mounted to centre case A (the two lower podiums)
 3. Mount the wider gear onto center case B (the wide bearing)
 4. Align the stepper motor to the main gear, and close the whole thing with the slip ring stage (secured with M2.5 x 8mm screws)
+5. Mount the slip ring onto the slip ring stage (the rotating portion should be facing down towards the bearings)
-5. You can then mount the main top case B over the entire build (this is the main casing shaft, that forms the outside of the commutator).
+6. You can then mount the main top case B over the entire build (this is the main casing shaft, that forms the outside of the commutator).
 This is secured with 3 screws M2.5 x 8mm screws

 ## Step 5: Mount top PCB
 1. The top PCB mount is screwed into the main casing shaft (top case B) using 4 screws (M2.5 x 8mm)